Thermometer: Thermometric materials

 At temperatures around about 4 °C, water does not have the property (3), and is said to behave anomalously in this respect; thus water cannot be used as a material for this kind of thermometry for temperature ranges near 4 °C.

 Gases, on the other hand, all have the properties (1), (2), and (3)(a)(α) and (3)(b)(α).
 Consequently, they are suitable thermometric materials, and that is why they were important in the development of thermometry.

 Constant volume thermometry

 According to Preston (1894/1904), Regnault found constant pressure air thermometers unsatisfactory, because they needed troublesome corrections.
 He therefore built a constant volume air thermometer.
 Constant volume thermometers do not provide a way to avoid the problem of anomalous behaviour like that of water at approximately 4 °C.

 Radiometric thermometry

 Planck's law very accurately quantitatively describes the power spectral density of electromagnetic radiation, inside a rigid walled cavity in a body made of material that is completely opaque and poorly reflective, when it has reached thermodynamic equilibrium, as a function of absolute thermodynamic temperature alone.
 A small enough hole in the wall of the cavity emits near enough blackbody radiation of which the spectral radiance can be precisely measured.
 The walls of the cavity, provided they are completely opaque and poorly reflective, can be of any material indifferently.
-This provides a well-reproducible absolute thermometer over a very wide range of temperatures, able to measure the absolute temperature of a body inside the cavity.